 Much of the information presented in these guidelines are the outcomes from a workshop held on 28 September 2017 in Bogor, West Java.
 Contributors to this workshop are shown in Appendix 1.
-It is also the intention of the IndoDairy project team to review these guidelines annually with the last edition being published in January 2020.
+This edition is the second and final revision of these guidelines which were first published in July 2018.